mwermelinger/kattis-guide/unordered.md

 ## Dictionaries

-A dictionary (or hash table) is an unordered collection of key-value pairs with unique keys.
-Dictionaries allow quick access to a value by key.
+A dictionary is an unordered collection of key-value pairs with unique keys.
 Dictionaries are useful to map one collection of items to another.
+Dictionaries allow quick access to a value by key when implemented with hash tables.

 Python has a built-in dictionary type.
 If the keys are integers from a known range, a list may suffice,